 Custom mouthguards provide a specific fit to protect teeth and gums from injury during sports or from grinding at night.
 These guards can help distribute force evenly to prevent trauma and can reduce the risk of concussions.

-For example, a small cavity can be treated with a simple filling, while a larger cavity may require a root canal or tooth extraction.
-Preventative care saves time, money, and discomfort by catching these issues early.
+For example, a small cavity needs only a simple filling, but a large cavity may need a root canal or extraction.
+Preventive care saves you time, money, and discomfort.

 Diet and Oral Health